jazzari/todoapp/README.md

 FLASH (show "temporary" messages to the user)
-FLASH is a hash, and I can put messages in a flash (in the controller's action) Then I can display that messages (in the corresponding view or in a layout)
+FLASH is a hash, and I can put messages in a flash (in the controller's action) Then I can display that messages (in the corresponding view or in the  layout)